Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

 ### Basic HTTP Authentication Parameters

-[Basic HTTP authentication](https://docs.confluent.io/platform/current/schema-registry/security/index.html#configuring-the-rest-api-for-basic-http-authentication) mechanism is supported through the configuration of parameters with the prefix `schema.basic.authentication`.
+[Basic HTTP authentication](https://docs.confluent.io/platform/current/schema-registry/security/index.html#configuring-the-rest-api-for-basic-http-authentication) mechanism is supported through the configuration of parameters with the prefix `schema.registry.confluent.basic.authentication`.

-#### `schema.registry.basic.authentication.enable`
+#### `schema.registry.confluent.basic.authentication.enable`

 _Optional_.
 Enable Basic HTTP authentication of this connection against the Schema Registry.
 Can be one of the following:
 - `true`